wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

 $ossec_local_files
   Files list for log analysis

-  This files are listed in params_manager.pp in section $default_local_files
+  These files are listed in params_manager.pp in section $default_local_files.

 .. _ref_server_vars_rootcheck: